-Indicators 1.1, 3.1, 5.1, and 7.1: Dress up clothes are not required for infants.
-Older infants are not limited to only soft dolls.
+Indicators 1.1, 3.1, 5.1: Dress up clothes are not required for infants.
+"Soft dolls" require a soft body on the doll, but head and limbs could be hard plastic.
+Dolls must represent humans; mermaids or other half-human representations do not count.

-Indicator 3.1: Dolls must represent humans; mermaids or other half-human representations do not count.
-Soft stuffed animal puppets can count as soft animals here.
+Indicator 3.1: Soft stuffed animal puppets can count as soft animals here.